Packetwatch.net

 system event notication in OpenBSD.
 Mail is a command line utility that sends

 email using SMTP.
-This has been tested in OpenBSD 4.3.
+This has been tested in OpenBSD 4.3 and 4.4.

 2 - Sendmail configuration